August 31, 2022 thru May 18, 2023

 The basic content in Scripture, Theology, Spirituality, Religious Life and Human Development will be presented in a bi-modal format in a synchronous and asynchronous manner.
 Students will be able to listen to the recorded presentations at convenient times allowing for them to maintain their ministry positions and still take the required lectures which are essential for our program.
 Students my also attend in person.
 In addition, students will be able to have interaction with one another, develop reflection groups and have time for questions and integration of the material presented online.

 IRF Learning outcomes are listed below.
-For the more information on the 2021-22 program and presenters download the synopsis here.
+Information on the 2022-23 program year will be available in late Spring.
+Feel free to review the 2021-22 program year synopsis here.

 - Update your current thinking on issues related to Scripture, theology and spirituality.